-Figure 197: Example of configuring project dependencies - fragment of rules.xml
+Example of configuring project dependencies - fragment of rules.xml

-For more information on configuring rules.xml, see [OpenL Tablets Developer's Guide], Rules Project Descriptor section.
+For more information on configuring rules.xml, see OpenL Tablets Developers Guide > Rules Project Descriptor.

-By a business user, project dependencies are easily set and updated in OpenL Tablets WebStudio as described in [OpenL Tablets WebStudio User Guide], Defining Project Dependencies section.
+By a business user, project dependencies are easily set and updated in OpenL Studio as described in OpenL Studio Guide > Defining Project Dependencies.

 A project can contain any number of dependencies.
 Dependency projects may also have dependencies.
 Avoid cyclic dependencies.
-Module names of the root and dependency projects must be unique.